 We recommend serving this Game pie with seasonal pickled onions, piccalilli, and chutney on the side.
 Once ready, just sit down and enjoy your hearty, filling supper dish!

 03 of 08

 British food is awash with pies and pasties, and there are literally hundreds to choose from.
 The beauty of the pasty is that it's versatile.
 Having it as either part of a meal, or taking it as a snack on one of those long Christmas walks, or drives.
 Just wrap it in foil and away you go!

-A Ploughman's is so, so British and also tasty, filling and quick to put together.
+A no-cook ploughman's is so, so British and also tasty, filling and quick to put together.
 Provided you have the ingredients in the fridge, you will have this beauty on the table (or a tray to nibble on while watching those Christmas movies) in no time.
-There is no definitive recipe for this platter, just fill it with all the goodies you can, making sure there are cheeses, pickles, pie if you have some, leftover ham, crusty bread and butter.Continue to 5 of 9 below.
+There is no definitive recipe for this platter, just fill it with all the goodies you can, making sure there are cheeses, pickles, pie if you have some, leftover ham, crusty bread, and butter.Continue to 5 of 8 below.

-If you feel like your body needs a break from richness, spices and powerfully flavored foods this Christmas, then reach for this quick, easy and warm salad.
+If you feel like your body needs a break from richness, spices and powerfully flavored foods this Christmas, then reach for this light and healthy halloumi salad.
 This is about as far away from a traditional Christmas dish as you can get, but a light and nourishing salad such as this will do the trick!
 Don't worry, after this dish you will soon be ready for the next indulgent meal.